Christina Aguilera: 2009–2011: Bionic, Burlesque, and The Voice

 Aguilera released her sixth studio album, Bionic, on June 6, 2010, which debuted at number three on the Billboard 200, and topped the European and the UK charts.
-The album was inspired by electronic music, and was described by her as a project "about the future" noting that it was inspired by her son who motivated her to "want to play and have fun".
+The album was inspired by electronic music and was described by her as a project "about the future" noting that it was inspired by her son who motivated her to "want to play and have fun".
 The album received generally mixed reviews by critics, with Kitty Empire of The Observer calling it "very strong, but only in parts".
 It was later certified gold by the Recording Industry Association of America (RIAA), and sold approximately over one million copies globally.
 "You Lost Me" and "I Hate Boys" were released as singles in the following month of June.
-A tour was planned for the album, but was postponed and later cancelled due to prior commitments.
+A tour was planned for the album, but was postponed and later canceled due to prior commitments.

 Aguilera landed her first starring role as a waitress turned burlesque performer in the Steven Antin film Burlesque, released in theaters in November 2010.
-She received her star on the Hollywood Walk of Fame the same week in which the film premiered.
-While the film received generally mixed reviews from critics, Aguilera's portrayal of the main character garnered positive reviews, and the film grossed US$90 million in the box office.
+She received her star on the Hollywood Walk of Fame the same week the film premiered.
+While the film received generally mixed reviews from critics, Aguilera's portrayal of the main character garnered positive reviews, and the film grossed US$90 million.
 The film also received a nomination for Best Motion Picture – Musical or Comedy at the 68th Golden Globe Awards.